uniicorniumx/js-endpoint-extractor/README.md

 git clone https://github.com/uniicorniumx/js-endpoint-extractor.git

 ## 🧪 How to Use
 Visit any webpage.
 Click the JS Endpoint Extractor icon.
    View:
-     Detected endpoints
+     Detected endpoints,
-     Vulnerable patterns (highlighted)
+     Vulnerable patterns (highlighted),
-     Libraries in use
+     Libraries in use,
-     Reachability status of each endpoint
+     Reachability status of each endpoint.
 Click “Export JSON Report” to download analysis.

 ## 📂 Project Structure
 manifest.json – Chrome extension config